 Savings in admin time, print machinery and paper and mailing costs aside, you can also argue that digital payslips are more environmentally friendly too and a great example to set as such.

 But they’re also better for the growing trend of increased amounts of remote workers to have a convenient method to receive salary statements, via any device.

 There are also significant privacy and security advantages too, especially important in the age of GDPR.

 The same goes for if you email the wrong slip to the wrong person … so don’t send them by email.
-Make sure there’s an additional later of security such as a login to the HR system to view and acknowledge receipt.
+Make sure there’s an additional layer of security such as a login to the HR system to view and acknowledge receipt.

-Our advice is, don’t just use your system to distribute digital payslips because its cheaper, easier or faster.
+Our advice is, don’t just use your system to distribute digital payslips because it’s cheaper, easier or faster.

-Additionally, if you have constantly changing headcount with seasonal or temporary and short-term employees – that might be harder to track down after their time with you has finished – you’ll be able to fulfil your obligations easily via this kind of automation.
+Additionally, if you have a constantly changing headcount with seasonal or temporary and short-term employees – that might be harder to track down after their time with you has finished – you’ll be able to fulfil your obligations easily via this kind of automation.